AdaCore/gnatstudio/docs/users_guide/extending.rst

   before you make them available to all GPS users by copying them to one of the other directories.

+* Automatically loaded together with the project

+  When GPS loads the project file called :file:`<your_project>.gpr`, it will automatically look for a python file called :file:`<your_project>.ide.py`.
+In this file, you are expected to define two parameterless subprograms, called :guilabel:`initialize_project_plugin` and :guilabel:`finalize_project_plugin`;
+  GPS will call the first one when the project is loaded, and call the second one if/when another project is loaded.

+  This method is convenient for providing project-specific behaviors, and means that the GPS plugin can be checked under version control together with the project file.

+  This feature is implemented via a the GPS plugin :file:`auto_load.py`.

 Any script loaded by GPS can contain customization for various aspects of GPS, such as aliases, new languages or menus, in a single file.